datacorner/data-preparation-fundamentals/README.md

 * [Dataset used in the the book](./data/superstore/)

 ### Chapter 8 - Generative AI for data preparation
-This chapter utilizes Google AI's capabilities (specifically, Gemini) because it offers a free-to-use LLM (Large Language Model).
-To ensure a smooth setup, follow the environment preparation instructions provided [here](./code/README.md).
+**Note:** This chapter utilizes Google AI's capabilities (specifically, Gemini) because it offers a free-to-use LLM (Large Language Model).
+To ensure a smooth setup, follow the environment preparation instructions provided [here](./code/README.md#Leveraging-Google-AI).
 * [Chapter python code](./code/chapter%208/)

 ### Chapter 9 - Visual data preparation with Alteryx
-The Alteryx exports (yxmd files)can be found [here](./code/chapter%209/), you can just copy the file on your desktop and open them by using the Alteryx client.
+**Note:** In this chapter, we’ll use Alteryx *v2024.1.1.93 Patch:3* to demonstrate how to leverage a visual data preparation solution.
+To get started, you’ll need to install the Alteryx client.
+The installation procedure is described [here](./code/README.md#Installing-Alteryx).

-*Note: the exports have been done with Alteryx v2024.1.1.93  Patch: 3*
+The Alteryx exports (yxmd files) can be found [here](./code/chapter%209/), you can just copy the file on your desktop and open them by using the Alteryx client.

 ### Chapter 10 - Data preparation at scale
 Available soon